N. J. Nandini

-N J Nandini (born 5 August 1991) is a Carnatic music vocalist from Trivandrum.
-Nandini was awarded the Chembai Puraskaram, the Isai Chudar title and a M S Subbalakshmi fellowship at the young age of 23.
-Nandini, who comes from a family that has a musical lineage, has been nurtured by gurus such as Prof Parassala Ponnammal, Prof P R Kumarakerala Varma, Dr S Bhagyalakshmi and Dr M N Moorthy.
+N J Nandini (born 5 August 1991) is a Carnatic music vocalist from Thiruvananthapuram.
+Nandini was awarded the Chembai Puraskaram, the Isai Chudar title and a M S Subbalakshmi fellowship.
+She is the youngest to receive the Kerala Sangeetha Nataka Akademi Award (Carnatic Music), at the age of 34.
+Nandini, who comes from a family that has a musical lineage, has been nurtured by gurus such as Parassala Ponnammal.

-Nandini, who is the recipient of numerous prestigious awards, has performed in over 900 concerts in India and abroad.
+Nandini, who is the recipient of numerous awards, has performed in concert in India and abroad.

 Early life and family

 Dr. N.J.
-Nandini hails from a distinguished musical lineage.
-Her late grandfather, Vechoor N. Hariharasubramania Iyer, was a renowned Carnatic vocalist and respected teacher.
-Her uncle, Vechoor C. Sankar, is an acclaimed Carnatic musician, while her brother, N.J.
-Nandagopal, a Chartered Accountant by profession, is also an accomplished vocalist and mridangam artist.
+Nandini hails from a musical family.
+Her late grandfather, Vechoor N. Hariharasubramania Iyer, was a Carnatic vocalist and teacher.
+Her uncle, Vechoor C. Sankar, is a Carnatic musician, while her brother, N.J.
+Nandagopal, is also a vocalist and mridangam artist.

 From an early age, Nandini exhibited a deep affinity for music.
-Encouraged by her parents, C. Neelakantan and S. Jayanthi, who regularly took her to concerts, she could identify ragas and reproduce melodies by the age of three.
-Recognizing her talent, her family ensured she received the finest training in classical music.
+She was encouraged by her parents, C. Neelakantan and S. Jayanthi, who regularly took her to concerts.
+Her family ensured she received the finest training in classical music.

-Over the years, she has been mentored by several eminent gurus, including Padma Shri B. Ponnammal, Prof. P.R.
-Kumarakerala Varma, Dr. S. Bhagyalekshmy, and Dr. M.N.
-Moorthy.

-Dr. Nandini currently serves as Assistant Professor of Music at Maharaja’s College, Kochi, a position she has held since December 2023.
-She is also a Top Grade artiste of All India Radio, Trivandrum as of 2025.
-She earned her Doctor of Philosophy (Ph.D.) in Music from the University of Kerala in 2022 and has previously served as a Guest Lecturer at Sree Swathi Thirunal College of Music, Trivandrum.
+Dr. Nandini currently serves as assistant professor of music at Maharaja’s College, Kochi, a position she has held since December 2023.
+She is also a Top Grade artiste of All India Radio, Thiruvananthapuram as of 2025.
+She earned her Doctor of Philosophy (Ph.D.) in Music from the University of Kerala in 2022 and has previously served as a guest lecturer at Sree Swathi Thirunal College of Music, Trivandrum.
 She is the founder of Nayaki Music and Arts Foundation, a creative and revolutionary platform exclusive for music and arts.